thomas-neville/responsive-redesign-fesc/docs/proposal.md

 <http://floridaenergy.ufl.edu/>

 ## Objective of Redesign
 To create a more user friendly and responsive website across devices that will visit the page.
 Ease of use and quick navigation to find content is desired.
+Goals of the redesign include improvements to mobile device usability, error corrections in HTML, CSS, and JavaScript, renaming tags to improve SEO, and revisions of the scripts.
+See recommendations and deliverables for more details.

 ## State of the Current Site
 The current website uses a busy layout for the homepage: